NightOwlCoder/docZ/weblab-mcp/phase-1/weblab-mcp-observability-guide.md

 ## Summary

-The Weblab MCP now provides comprehensive observability that answers all the key questions stakeholders ask:
+The Weblab MCP now provides complete observability that answers all the key questions stakeholders ask:

 **User adoption tracking** - Know exactly who's using what
 **Usage patterns** - Identify popular tools and workflows